Vegetable Gardening for Beginners: 8 Mistakes to Avoid, According to the Mocha Gardener

 She and her husband Tyler began growing veggies at home in North Carolina in 2019, in hand-built, octagonal raised beds that they named “Octogarden.”
 Since then, they’ve added more beds and crops, a stunning She Shed designed by Tyler and a greenhouse.
 Ashlie’s gardens have grown to over 2,000 square feet!

 Ashlie has learned a lot about gardening in the last few years.
 She talked about the mistakes that vegetable gardeners often make when first starting, and offered her ideas to fix them.
+While you’re at it, check out these other common mistakes every new gardener makes, too.

 Mistake #1: Not Knowing Your Hardiness Zone